matteocodogno/go-course/README.md

 ### Synchronization

 - Using **global event** whose execution is viewed by all threads, simultaneously
-- In general synchronization is bad becaus it reduces your performance, but it is necessary.
+- In general synchronization is bad because it reduces your performance, but it is necessary.

 ### Sync WaitGroups